Download PDF

 Malware and File-based Threat Protection

-- Antivirus—(enabled by default and preconfigured based on best practices) antivirus profiles protect against viruses, worms, and trojans as well as spyware downloads.
+- Antivirus—(enabled by default and preconfigured based on best practices) antivirus profiles protect against malware, worms, and Trojans as well as spyware downloads.
 Using a stream-based malware prevention engine, which inspects traffic the moment the first packet is received, the Palo Alto Networks antivirus solution can provide protection for clients without significantly impacting the performance of the firewall.
-This profile scans for a wide variety of malware in executables, PDF files, HTML and JavaScript viruses, including support for scanning inside compressed files and data encoding schemes.The following table describes the default best practice antivirus configuration.ProtocolActionFTPReset BothHTTPReset BothHTTP2Reset BothIMAPReset BothPOP3AlertSMBReset BothSMTPReset Both
+This profile scans for a wide variety of malware in executables, PDF files, HTML and JavaScript malware, including support for scanning inside compressed files and data encoding schemes.The following table describes the default best practice antivirus configuration.ProtocolActionFTPReset BothHTTPReset BothHTTP2Reset BothIMAPReset BothPOP3AlertSMBReset BothSMTPReset Both

-- File Blocking—a file blocking profile allows you to identify specific file types that you want to block or monitor.
+- File blocking—a file blocking profile allows you to identify specific file types that you want to block or monitor.
 The firewall uses file blocking profiles to block specific file types over specified applications and in the specified session flow direction (inbound/outbound/both).
 You can set the profile to alert or block on upload and/or download and you can specify which applications will be subject to the file blocking profile.

 - Alert—when the specified file type is detected, a log is generated in the data filtering log.